For more than 20 years, Bob Patterson spent his days driving to flooring jobs around South Bay, with a ready smile and obvious joy in his work.

 "My kids are motherless," Bob said.
 "That's probably the hardest thing for me."

 Lisa took Brooke to and from school, but now it's Bob's job.
-Peering into her classroom during school pick-up, he spots his daughter in a pink and white striped shirt.
+Peering into her classroom during school pick-up, he spots his daughter in a pink striped shirt.

 "Brookie, you ready, babe?," Bob calls out.